wp-plugins/shortpixel-image-optimiser/readme.txt

 == Changelog ==

+= 2.1.8 =

+* improved texts/explanations for different sections
+* added extra option to convert CMYK to RGB for further size reduction
+* display credits for one time payments as well
+* API Key can also be configured in wp-config.php like this: define('SHORTPIXEL_API_KEY', 'YOUR_API_KEY'); Useful for multisite installations

 = 2.1.7 =
 * improved checking and reporting of firewall restriction on client side
 * optimized files are saved in the right location when dealing with WP Multisite
+* updated screenshots

 = 2.1.6 =